 \subsection{Image Watermarks}

-\myparatight{Three components} An image watermarking method consists of three components: a \emph{watermark} that is a bitstring, an \emph{encoder} that embeds a watermark into an image, and a \emph{decoder} that decodes a watermark from an image.
-In \emph{non-learning-based methods}~\cite{al2007combined,bi2007robust,affine-resistant,Log-Polar-Mapping,pramila2018increasing} that have been studied for decades, the encoder and decoder are handcrafted.
-Unlike these traditional, non-learning-based methods, \emph{learning-based methods}~\cite{HiDDeN,UDH,2019stegastamp} leverage deep learning.
-In these methods, both the encoder and decoder are neural networks and trained in an end-to-end manner using an image dataset.
-The encoder transforms a watermark and an image into feature vectors and combines them to generate a watermarked image; while the decoder outputs a watermark when taking an (unwatermarked or watermarked) image as input.
-When jointly training the encoder and decoder, the objectives are to minimize the visual difference between an image and its watermarked version while ensuring accurate decoding of the watermark.
-Compared to non-learning-based ones, learning-based methods are more robust because they can leverage adversarial training~\cite{HiDDeN}.
-Therefore, we focus on learning-based methods.
+\myparatight{Three components} An image watermarking method consists of three components: a \emph{watermark} (a bitstring), an \emph{encoder} that embeds it into an image, and a \emph{decoder} that extracts it.
+In \emph{non-learning-based methods}~\citep{al2007combined,bi2007robust,affine-resistant,Log-Polar-Mapping,pramila2018increasing}, used for decades, the encoder and decoder are handcrafted but lack robustness to post-processing like JPEG compression or Gaussian noise~\citep{Evading-Watermark} (as confirmed in Section~\ref{discussion}).
+In contrast, \emph{learning-based methods}~\citep{HiDDeN,UDH,2019stegastamp} use deep learning, with both the encoder and decoder trained end-to-end.
+The encoder combines watermark and image features to generate a watermarked image, while the decoder retrieves the watermark.
+Joint training minimizes visual differences while ensuring accurate decoding.
+Learning-based methods, strengthened by adversarial training~\citep{HiDDeN}, offer greater robustness, so we focus on them.

-\myparatight{Adversarial training} Adversarial training~\cite{madry2018towards, goodfellow2014explaining} is a standard method to train robust classifiers and has been extended to train robust watermarking models~\cite{HiDDeN}.
-The key idea is to add a \emph{post-processing layer} between the encoder and decoder.
-The post-processing layer aims to mimic post-processing that a watermarked image may undergo in practice.
+\myparatight{Adversarial training} Adversarial training~\citep{madry2018towards, goodfellow2014explaining} is a standard method to train robust classifiers and has been extended to train robust watermarking models~\citep{HiDDeN}.
+The key idea is to add a \emph{post-processing layer} between the watermark encoder and decoder.
+The post-processing layer aims to mimic post-processing that a watermarked image may undergo.
 Specifically, the post-processing layer post-processes a watermarked image before sending it to the decoder.
 After jointly training the encoder and decoder using adversarial training, the decoder can still decode the watermark in a watermarked image even if it undergoes some post-processing.
 Thus, we use adversarial training in our experiments to train encoders and decoders.